brynjen/miljohack2021/README.md

 # Miljøhack 2021 Posten
 Build status: ![Build status:](https://github.com/brynjen/miljohack2021/actions/workflows/dart.yml/badge.svg)

-Flutter project for Miljøhack 2021.
+# Premise
+We are optimizing the last mile for mail delivery to conserve how many transports are shipped out, considerably lowering Co2 cost of the extra transports - using customer good will to accept that the packages arrive at a later time with a point system and bonus arrangements.

 Team: ![Team Awesome](team-awesome.png "Team awesome")

+This github is a Flutter project for Miljøhack 2021.

 ## Quick walkThrough of project
 - Access our kanban flow [here](https://github.com/brynjen/miljohack2021/projects/1)